Broken Link Checker

 How do I export results?

-Click "Export CSV" after a scan completes to download all link data.
+Click "Export" after a scan completes to download all link data as CSV, JSON, XML, or an HTML report.